 Finding Hope in the Brunnstrom Stages of Stroke Recovery

-Before we wrap up, we just want to emphasize that even if you seem stuck on a certain stage for a long time, this does not mean you will never make more progress.
+Even if you seem stuck at a certain stage for some time, this does not mean you will never make more progress.